Clarke Carlisle is a former professional footballer.

-An imposing defender, Clarke played for teams including Leeds, QPR, Watford, Burnley and the England U21 squad.
+Clarke was an imposing defender, playing for teams including Leeds, QPR, Watford, Burnley and the England U21 squad.

 As former Chairman of the PFA, Clarke was the first professional footballer to appear on the BBC’s Question Time.

-In 2013, after a 17 year career, where he played for nine clubs, across all four divisions, Clarke retired.
+Clarke retired from football in 2013.
+During a 17-year career, he played for nine clubs, across all four divisions.

-He experienced the very highs of professional sport, however, for the majority of his career, Clarke suffered with CDD – Complex Depressive Disorder.
+He experienced the very highs of professional sport; however, for the majority of his career, Clarke suffered from CDD – Complex Depressive Disorder.

-The combination of an undiagnosed illness and being emotionally illiterate, led to Clarke developing coping strategies which were totally destructive and compounded his depression.
+Combined with an undiagnosed illness and being emotionally illiterate, Clarke developed coping strategies which were destructive and compounded his depression.

-Whilst being extremely successful in his profession, he lived a duplicitous life of external lauding and internal loathing.
+While being hugely successful, he lived a duplicitous life of external lauding and internal loathing.

 Following two suicide attempts, Clarke was admitted to a psychiatric hospital where he finally received an accurate diagnosis.

-A popular football pundit and broadcaster, Clarke has presented ‘Football’s Suicide Secret’ and also the critically acclaimed BBC documentary “Is Football Racist?“.
+Clarke is a popular football pundit and broadcaster.
+He has presented ‘Football’s Suicide Secret’ and also the critically acclaimed BBC documentary “Is Football Racist?“.

-A powerful keynote speaker, Clarke, joined by his wife Carrie Carlisle, delivers an honest and moving account of his battles with depression and mental health issues.
+A powerful keynote speaker, Clarke Carlisle, joined by his wife Carrie Carlisle, delivers an honest and moving account of his battles with depression and mental health issues.

-Furthermore, Clarke can also talk about diversity and culture change in a game traditionally associated with macho behaviour.
+Furthermore, Clarke talks about diversity and culture change in a game traditionally associated with macho behaviour.